-The above are the only single-gear slow juicers I would recommend if asked.
+The above are the only single-gear slow juicers we would recommend if asked.
 But then, it doesn’t just stop there.
-If you think you want something even better than all those listed above, you may want to consider the twin-gears, or a hydraulic cold press juicer.
+If you think you want something even better than all those listed above, you may want to consider the twin-gears, or a hydraulic cold press juicer..

 Twin-Gear Juicers and Hydraulic Cold Press Juicer

 |Green Power Kempo KPE-1304

 The Green Power Kempo is one of the oldest twin-gear juicer designs but has survived all this time and still stands solid due to its reliability as a work-horse that produces superior juice quality.
 This is a high-end gear juicer.

 These are premium twin-gear juicers that are fully made of stainless steel.
 This very fact alone elevates these sophisticated beauties above all other juicers.
 Not for the faint-hearted!